 0.1: Original document

 0.2: Added bit location and bits for SS Allocation

+0.3: Added Table and Figure headers.
+Also made changes to resolution based on Alfred’s feedback.

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGax Draft.
 This introduction is not part of the adopted material.